-Quantity of catches retained on board as determined by Inspectors, in MT or kg.
-If other units are used, they should be clearly identified.

-• Difference between quantity declared and quantity determined, if any, in MT or kg.
+- Quantity retained onboard - Quantity of catches retained onboard as determined by Inspectors, in MT or kg.
+If other units are used, they should be clearly identified. - Difference between quantity declared and quantity determined, if any In MT or kg.
 If other units are used, they should be clearly identified.